 For over 100 years, Massachusetts Maritime Academy has been preparing women and men for exciting and rewarding careers on land and sea.
 As the nation's finest co-ed maritime college, MMA challenges students to succeed by balancing a unique regimented lifestyle with a typical four-year college environment.
 As a member of the cadet corps you will live, study, sail, work and play in an atmosphere that encourages you to be your best.

 Licensure and Certification Outcomes

 United States Coast Guard License Examinations are administered by Coast Guard officials to Marine Transportation and Marine Engineering majors during their final semester of study.
 Students in these majors must pass their respective licensure exams in order to graduate.
 Recent licensure exam outcomes can be found below:

 Students who take EN-3214 Municipal Wastewater Treatment have the opportunity to take Massachusetts Wastewater Operator Certification exams.
 Students who pass can then apply to obtain a certified Massachusetts wastewater treatment plant operator (WWTPO) license.
 Students primarily take the Municipal Wastewater Treatment Plant Operator Grade 3 exam.
 MMA exam outcomes can be found below.

-Beginning in 2016, Firefighting I/II training will be offered to MMA students who complete the Barnstable County Fire and Rescue Training Academy.
+Firefighting I/II training has been offered to MMA students who complete the Barnstable County Fire and Rescue Training Academy since 2016.
 Participation in the Training Academy is based on acceptance standards established in partnership between MMA and Barnstable County.
 At the completion of training, students can apply to take exams to earn firefighter I and firefighter II certification.
 Recent exam outcomes can be found below.
 Massachusetts fire service certification is administered by the Massachusetts Fire Training Council (MFTC).